Friday, January 8, 2010

 2005’s Hurricane Katrina.
 NASA image.

-t turns out that lightning and nuclear bombs have a lot in common.
+It turns out that lightning and nuclear bombs have a lot in common.
 Both release radio waves at different frequencies, which is why some scientists at the Los Alamos National Laboratory in New Mexico are now turning their attention to hurricanes.
+Full Story.

 Hand-held devices will detect infectious pathogens